Exclusive: French antitrust investigators say Google breached its orders on talks with news publishers - sources

 The publishers' lobby that signed the deal with Google, APIG, did not immediately reply to a request for comment.
 French news agency AFP, and another media lobby group, SEPM - both of which did not sign a deal with Google - did not respond to requests for comment.

-Reuters reached its own global deal with Google in January on terms which have not been publicly disclosed.
+Reuters reached its own global deal with Google in January on terms that have not been publicly disclosed.